ronjanhusainmian/excel_anomaly_detector/README.md

 # Excel Formula Anomaly Detector

-Scans an entire workbook (not just one cell you point it at) and flags formulas that break the pattern used by the rest of their column/row block.
+Scans an entire workbook and flags formulas that break the pattern used by the rest of their column/row block.
 This is a common source of silent spreadsheet errors: a formula gets filled down or across, and one cell along the way doesn't quite match (wrong range, a stray absolute reference, a manual edit that didn't get updated).